 This is Sonya Kurevija.
 She is a horticultural therapist (resident) and master gardener.
 It is her belief that horticultural therapy is an alternative and complimentary therapy.
 It works in conjunction with traditional medical treatments using plants and all its possibilities to improve daily living.
 After spending 10 plus years working in various long-term care homes, palliative care, elementary schools, and private residences, she saw first hand the benefits of working with plants and gardens.
 She has had the privilege of studying under Christine Pollard of the Royal Botanical Gardens and Mitch Hewson of Homewood Health Centre in Guelph, who were both responsible for gaining recognition for the education and practice of Horticultural Therapy in Canada.
 Sonya’s favourite flower is the magnolia.

 This is Jacquelyn Morley.
-Jacquelyn is a third-year vocal music student, owner of Jasper Rose Co., and overall Arts enthusiast!
+Jacquelyn is a 4th year vocal music student, owner of Jasper Rose Co., and overall Arts enthusiast!
 From a very young age, she has always been intrigued by art (in all its forms) and the capability we have to create beautiful things.
 In Fall 2019, Jacquelyn took the next step and decided to turn her love of embroidery hoop art into an Etsy business.
 She loves designing hoops that showcase the beauty of simplicity, whether she is stitching a flower or faux calligraphy.
 Jacquelyn gets ecstatic when her brilliant white peonies burst into bloom in mid June!